runescapehall/Runescape-Affiliate/_posts/2021-04-07-gold-new-players.md

 Making money in OSRS is absolutely tough!
 Not only do you face extreme competition with bots, but price fluctations dictate what methods to choose from, leaving new players with few and inefficient options.

-Aside from going out and purchasing [OSRS gold](https://www.5mmo.com/osrs-gold/) from a reputable supplier, this article will list some safe go-to options to obtain starter gold.
+Aside from going out and purchasing [osrs gold](https://www.5mmo.com/osrs-gold/) from a reputable supplier, this article will list some safe go-to options to obtain starter gold.

 ## Picking up Ashes at the Grand Exchange